Noman-Nom/PhotoshearAI_Frontend-updates/docs/all-features-backend.md

 - Whether event time and timezone should be modeled (UI only uses date).

 ### Assumptions
-- Backend will return only events the user is authorized to see.
 - Backend will include workspace color theme for calendar styling (optional).
 # Branding (Backend-Oriented, FastAPI)